 These Halloween sandwiches are a creepy-crawly treat for a holiday party or an especially scary school lunch.
 Make these Halloween sandwiches for your child.

 Learning about how plants grow is a building block in the preschool curriculum.
-Put a spooktacular twist on this science concept with these fun cup monsters.
+Put a fun twist on this science concept with these cup pets.

 Arrange a cluster glitter pumpkins on your dining table or use them as individual place cards to add a little sparkle to your next fall party.

 Your preschooler will engage his senses by making a scented pumpkin to decorate your house.

 Spider rings are a cool and spooky accessory for little witches and warlocks on Halloween night.
 Make spider rings with your trick-or-treater this Halloween.

 Your budding artist can cut and fold his way into making this spooky hanging spider mobile, honing his fine-motor skills and concept of balance.